dpwiese/personal-website/content/posts/documentation.md

 ## Styling Hyperlinks

 Lua filter to handle HTML links from markdown document and keep the links in generated PDF.
+Found a suitable filter in the Stack Overflow answer <a href="https://stackoverflow.com/questions/52958312/html-formatted-hyperlinks-not-preserved-in-bookdown-pdf" target="_blank">HTML-formatted hyperlinks not preserved in bookdown PDF</a>.
 Then use another latex header to style the links. `--include-in-header ~/.pandoc/link-color.tex`

+There were also similar filters using Panflute as described here: <a href="https://gist.github.com/dixonsiu/28c473f93722e586e6d53b035923967c" target="_blank">How to convert markdown link to html using Pandoc</a>

 ## Styling Recap

 # Conclusions